csongorb/growingstuff/process/dialogue.md

 What a start, thanks for the faaaaaast answer!
 But also: noooooooo!
 I need to run to a conference, more time please.
 I have so many things I would like to say!

+## 2024-01-10 Pippin

+No rush no rush!
+Did a tiny bit of prototyping on the phone game yesterday so it's creeping along.
+Have started puzzling about it having many different forms and specializations, a whole app ecosystem of different apps for pretending you're doing different things.
+Rilla (my wife) asked when I was going to make *It is as if you were being a person* which... well in a way the phone game it that, but it did get me thinking about a podcast/album of tracks that offer you in-ear instructions on how to be a person in different contexts.
+Could make one for A MAZE.